Migrate your MySQL database to Azure Database for MySQL - Flexible Server using dump and restore

 - Use the browse button to find the database file.

 - Select the Go button to export the backup, execute the SQL commands, and re-create your database.

 For known issues, tips and tricks, we recommend you to look at our techcommunity blog.

-- Connect applications to Azure Database for MySQL.
+- Connect applications to Azure Database for MySQL flexible server.

-- For more information about migrating databases to Azure Database for MySQL, see the Database Migration Guide.
+- For more information about migrating databases to Azure Database for MySQL flexible server, see the Database Migration Guide.

 - If you're looking to migrate large databases with database sizes more than 1 TB, you may want to consider using community tools like mydumper/myloader which supports parallel export and import.
 Learn how to migrate large MySQL databases.